miacherayil124/final-project-550/_posts/2022-12-18-sentiment-analysis.md

 toc_sticky: false
 ---
 This project begins by exploring twitter data and extracting a sentiment analysis from tweets between the years of 2015-2019.
 By using an Academic Developer API (thanks Professor Nick), we were able to scrap nearly 33,000 tweets.
-We used our API tokens to initialize  several queries and used search terms like “electric vehicles, Evs, or tesla” along with the hashtags, then filtered by elimiating retweets, and tweets that contained URLs through the library Tweepy.
+We used our API tokens to initialize  several queries and used search terms like “electric vehicles, Evs, or tesla” along with the hashtags, then filtered by eliminating retweets, and tweets that contained URLs through the library Tweepy.

 ## Top 10 most common words gathered from tweets related to electric vehicles